KIM ADAMS, M.A.

 Unleash the Power of Play

-with KIM ADAMS
+with KIM ADAMS, M.A.

 In our rush to "get ahead," we've forgotten the fundamental importance of play in education.
 Why?
 Perhaps it's a relic of our industrial age roots, focused on creating compliant workers.
 Maybe it's the lack of easily measurable outcomes.
 Or maybe, just maybe, it's because play can be messy, both literally and figuratively.